avinya9597/Real_Time_ServerLogs_Monitoring/README.md

 ## Tech Stack

-The real-time log monitoring system leverages a combination of technologies, including Apache Kafka, Apache Storm, and Hadoop MapReduce.
+The real-time log monitoring system leverages a combination of technologies, including Apache Kafka, Apache Storm, and Hadoop MapReduce logic.
 Kafka-python is used for interacting with Kafka, Storm for real-time processing and anomaly detection, and Hadoop MapReduce for batch processing and analysis.

 ## Features